tx-agent-kit

 4. The web and mobile clients generate typed hooks from the OpenAPI spec.

-The database layer has its own set of effect schemas in packages/db/src/effect-schemas/.
+The database layer has its own set of effect schemas in packages/infra/db/src/effect-schemas/.
 These schemas maintain table-to-schema parity: every Drizzle table has a corresponding effect schema:

 import { Schema } from "effect"